-To access the trip computer information press and release button 'A' until the desired display is visible.
-The display will scroll through in the following order:
+To access the trip computer information, press and release the set button on the left hand switch cube until the desired display is visible.
+The display will cycle through in the following order:

-- Trip Meter 1
+- Trip Meter 1;

-- Trip Meter 2
+- Trip Meter 2;

+- · Air temperature;

-- Tyre Pressure Monitoring system if fitted (available as an accessory on Tiger 800 models only)
+- Tyre Pressure Monitoring system if fitted;

 - Set up.

 The tyre pressure monitoring system (TPMS) is an accessory which must be fitted by your authorised Triumph dealer.
-The TPMS display will then be activated by your authorised Triumph dealer (TPMS is not available on Tiger 800XC models).
+The TPMS display will then be activated by your authorised Triumph dealer.